Abandoned carts in CartBounty

 Recovered cart is an abandoned cart that has been recovered with the help of CartBounty.
 If a user arrives from an abandoned cart recovery email or text message and places an order with status “Processing” or “Completed” – the cart is marked as “recovered”.

 It is possible to pause individual abandoned carts.
-Paused abandoned carts will be excluded from abandoned cart recovery, meaning no reminder emails or SMS text messages will be sent to its owner.
+Paused abandoned carts will be excluded from abandoned cart recovery, meaning no reminder emails, SMS text messages or push notifications will be sent to its owner.
 You can also resume abandoned cart and it will be included in recovery.

 To pause individual abandoned cart – hover over it and use the “Pause” link.
 To Pause multiple carts at once – use Bulk actions.